-In 2020 in this category recalculation of HFC emissions for Foam Blowing Agents was made due to adjustment of the data of foamed HFC-containing materials in open and closed cells for 2019 according to the data obtained from enterprises and analytical review of the foam market of Ukraine.
+In 2021 in this category recalculation of HFC emissions in 2011 - 2020 for Foam Blowing Agents was made due to accounting of the HFC-152a emissions that were calculated for the first time in accordance with 2006 IPCC Guidelines [1] and data obtained from State Custom Service of Ukraine.

-Table 4.35 Recalculation of HFC emissions in foam blowing agents in 2019.
+Table 4.35 Recalculation of HFC emissions in foam blowing agents in 2011-2020.